-Local Farms and Local Food – led by Kayla Ringelheim, Sarah Lester & Molly Bledsoe
+Local Farms and Local Food - led by Molly Bledsoe and Hannah Mellion

-Kayla, Sarah & Molly work with Farm Fresh RI a growing a local food system that values the environment, health and quality of life of RI farmers and eaters.
+Learn from staff at Farm Fresh RI about growing a local food system that values the environment, health and quality of life of RI farmers and eaters.
 Farm Fresh works to:

 - Preserve Rhode Island farmland and our agricultural and culinary knowledge

 - Increase access to fresher, tastier food

 - Improve impact of food production and distribution on our environment